zaydalameddine/SQLDataAnalysis/README.md

 # SQLDataAnalysis

 This code shows queries made to a regional database.
-Three different mini-projects are displayed in this repository.
-Data is downloaded from public resources and is manipulated with different purposes in mind.
-The three projects are listed below with a short description
+Three different mini-projects are displayed in this repository with their respective folders.
+In each folder you will find the .csv(Comma Separated Values) file, the database file, and the a text file holding my queries Data is downloaded from public resources and is manipulated with different purposes in mind.
+The three projects are listed below with a short description.

 ## 1. File: Warby_Parker
 Analyzed Warby Parker’s marketing funnel from Quiz → Home Try-On → Purchase in order to calculate conversion rates.